shopware/shopware/src/Docs/_new/2-internals/4-plugins/010-shopware-migration-assistant/090-media-processing.md

 [titleEn]: <>(Media processing)

-To import files to the Shopware platform using the migration, two steps are necessary:
+To import files to Shopware 6 using the migration, two steps are necessary:
 1. Create a media file object (`MediaDefinition` / `media` table) For more Details take a look at the `MediaConverter`
 2. Create an entry in the `SwagMigrationMediaFileDefinition` / `swag_migration_media_file` table.